-Tooth decay, gum disease, and tooth fracture can introduce bacteria into the inner portion of the tooth (pulp) causing pain.
-This leads to infection and damage to the pulp, which call for endodontic treatment or root canal treatment.
-This is basically what endodontics is all about, treatment of diseased pulp.
-The purpose is to save the tooth and do away with extraction.
+Tooth decay, gum disease and fractures in a tooth can introduce bacteria into the inner portion of the tooth (pulp) this leads to infection and damage to the pulp.
+To save the vitality of the tooth root canal treatment will be your saviour.
+The purpose is to save the tooth from the need for extraction.

-If a tooth becomes unusually sensitive to hot or cold, this could indicate a damaged nerve.
-Watch out for pain after drinking a hot or cold beverage, especially if the pain lingers.
+- If a tooth becomes unusually sensitive to hot or cold, this could indicate a damaged nerve.
 Normally, a tooth nerve becomes sensitive only for a few seconds and adapts to the change in temperature and becomes desensitized.
 When the pain lingers much longer than that, it indicates a damaged nerve.

-Occasionally a tooth will develop a split or hairline fracture that will cause inflammation to the pulp presenting as pain to biting and to heat/cold.
-The concept of the ‘cracked tooth syndrome’ is now well documented.
-The treatment to alleviate the pain will often require endodontics.
+- Occasionally a tooth will develop a split or hairline fracture that will cause inflammation to the pulp presenting as pain on biting and hypersensitivity to hot and cold.

 Saving the tooth

-Back in the day, infections to the root or pulp require extraction.
-But revolutionized methods in dentistry allow alternatives to losing your tooth.
-With endodontic treatment, the infected pulp is removed and the interior of the tooth is cleaned.
-It will then be filled with a rubber-like material and seal the exterior of the tooth with a crown.
+Back in the day infections to the root or pulp required extraction.
+But revolutionized methods in dentistry allow alternatives.
+With endodontic treatment, the infected pulp is removed and the interior of the tooth is cleaned, upon healing a rubber-like material and filling is placed to seal the tooth.
+A crown is then recommended.

 This procedure restores the natural function of the tooth, so you bite and chew with it just like before.
-The crown or filling protects the tooth from friction and pressure during biting and grinding.
-The good thing about endodontic treatment is that it can preserve the tooth for a lifetime as long as you take good care of it and practice proper oral hygiene.
+The crown protects the tooth from breaking pressures during biting and grinding.
+Endodontic treatment can preserve the tooth for a lifetime, further treatment may never be required.